 - 4.9 For the purpose of this Standard, when seeking to identify relationships with an insolvent Entity, a Member in Public Practice shall take reasonable steps to identify and evaluate any threats the Member has reason to believe are created by the Firm's or Network Firms' interests and relationships with the insolvent Entity, its Related Entities or Associates.
-The Member shall consider the following matters when identifying relevant Network Firms: - (a) the geographical regions or countries in which the insolvent Entity, its Related Entities or Associates operate; and - (b) relationships with the directors or officers of the insolvent Entity, its Related Entities or Associates. - 4.10 The following circumstances and relationships are not considered to create a threat to the Independence of a Member in Public Practice, who is considering accepting or continuing an Appointment: - (a) a third party who is not an Associate or Related Entity of an insolvent Entity engaging the Member, the Member's Firm or a Network Firm to investigate, monitor or advise on the affairs of the insolvent Entity on behalf of the third party where the scope of the Engagement will not compromise the Member's Independence and will not be subject to review or challenge in a subsequent Administration and any Professional Fees received for the Engagement would not be a preferential payment in a subsequent Administration; or - (b) the transition of an Appointment from one type of insolvency Administration to another under the relevant legislation, subject to the terms of that legislation, for example from an Appointment as administrator to voluntary liquidator under the Corporations Act 2001; or
+The Member shall consider the following matters when identifying relevant Network Firms: - (a) the geographical regions or countries in which the insolvent Entity, its Related Entities or Associates operate; and - (b) relationships with the directors or officers of the insolvent Entity, its Related Entities or Associates.

-- (c) Pre-appointment Advice provided by the Member, the Member's Firm or the Network Firm to the insolvent Entity, which was limited to: - (i) the financial situation of the Entity; - (ii) the solvency of the Entity; - (iii) the consequences of insolvency for the Entity; or - (iv) alternative courses of action available to the Entity; or - (d) planning or preparation for a prospective Appointment that does not include providing advice to the insolvent Entity or the negotiation or conclusion of agreements or outcomes in advance of a planned Appointment of the Member in Public Practice. - 4.11 Trivial or inconsequential relationships are not a bar to acceptance or retention of an Appointment by a Member in Public Practice.
-The Member is not required to list trivial or inconsequential relationships in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) referred to in paragraph 4.25.
-A relationship is trivial or inconsequential if it is remote, coincidental or insignificant. - 4.12 A Member in Public Practice shall not accept an Appointment, where the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have, or have had, any of the following relationships: - (a) an Immediate or Close Family relationship with: - (i) the insolvent Entity; - (ii) a director or officer of the insolvent Entity; or - (iii) an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (b) a close personal relationship with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (c) a material business relationship, including the holding of a material Financial Interest, whether directly or indirectly in or jointly in the previous two years with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (d) a material loan or material guarantee, in the previous two years, to or from: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (e) employment with the insolvent Entity in the preceding two years, in a position to exert direct and significant influence over the insolvent Entity. - 4.13 A material business relationship includes the provision of goods or services by the insolvent Entity to the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practices.
+- 4.10 The following circumstances and relationships are not generally considered to create a threat to the Independence of a Member in Public Practice who is considering accepting or continuing an Appointment: - (a) engagement of the Member, the Member's Firm or a Network Firm, by a third party who is not an Associate or Related Entity, to investigate, monitor or advise on the affairs of the insolvent Entity on behalf of the third party: - (i) where the scope of the Engagement will not compromise the Member's Independence; and - (ii) will not be subject to review or challenge in a subsequent Administration; and - (iii) any Professional Fees received for the Engagement would not be a voidable transaction in a subsequent Administration; or - (b) the transition of an Appointment from one type of insolvency Administration to another under the relevant legislation, subject to the terms of that legislation, for example from an Appointment as administrator to voluntary liquidator under the Corporations Act 2001: or - (c) Pre-appointment Advice provided by the Member, the Member's Firm or the Network Firm to the insolvent Entity, which will not be subject to review or challenge in a subsequent Administration and was limited to: - (i) the financial situation of the Entity; - (ii) the solvency of the Entity; - (iii) the consequences of insolvency for the Entity; or - (iv) alternative courses of action available to the Entity; or - (d) an investigating accountant Engagement for the insolvent Entity, its Associates or Related Entities, subject to the same limitations in paragraph 4.10(c); or - (e) planning or preparation for a prospective Appointment that does not include: - (i) providing advice to the insolvent Entity, its Associates, Related Entities or creditors; or - (ii) the negotiation or conclusion of outcomes in advance of a planned Appointment of the Member in Public Practice. - 4.11 Trivial or inconsequential relationships are not a barrier to acceptance or retention of an Appointment by a Member in Public Practice.
+The Member is not required to list trivial or inconsequential relationships in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) referred to in paragraph 4.24.
+A relationship is trivial or inconsequential if it is remote, coincidental or insignificant. - 4.12 A Member in Public Practice shall not accept an Appointment, where the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have, or have had, any of the following relationships: - (a) an Immediate or Close Family relationship with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; - (iii) an employee of, or adviser, to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity; or